elisagemart/Cinema-Selector/README.md

 The app will run at http://127.0.0.1:5000/

 ## What it Does
-Cinema Selector offers users a series of choices between two movies.
+Cinema Selector is intended to solve the dilemma of finding a movie to watch.
+The app is built on the premise that people often know what they are in the mood for but have a hard time articulating it enough to search directly for something to watch.
+Instead of a paralyzing searchbar, Cinema Selector offers users a series of choices between two movies.
 They pick the poster that looks more appealing.

 ![quiz_screenshot](https://user-images.githubusercontent.com/10715620/102035583-49eb4700-3d86-11eb-8fe0-9119a3d1a72a.png)